-(i) No person shall have any discretion to select which Outside Directors shall be granted Options or to determine the number of Shares to be covered by Options granted to Outside Directors.

-(ii) Each Outside Director shall be automatically granted an Option to purchase 50,000 Shares (the "First Option") on the date on which such person first becomes an Outside Director, whether through election by the shareholders of the Company or appointment by the Board of Directors to fill a vacancy.

-(iii) Each Outside Director shall be automatically granted an Option to purchase 20,000 Shares (a "Subsequent Option") on the date of each Annual Meeting of the Company's Shareholders immediately following which such Outside Director is serving on the Board, with the first such grant being made at the 1997 Annual Meeting, provided that, on such date, he or she shall have served on the Board for at least six (6) months prior to the date of such Annual Meeting.

-(iv) Notwithstanding the provisions of subsections (ii) and (iii) hereof, in the event that a grant would cause the number of Shares subject to outstanding Options plus the number of Shares previously purchased upon exercise of Options to exceed the Pool, then each such automatic grant shall be for that number of Shares determined by dividing the total number of Shares remaining available for grant by the number of Outside Directors receiving an Option on such date on the automatic grant date.
+- 4. ADMINISTRATION OF AND GRANTS OF OPTIONS UNDER THE PLAN. - (a) ADMINISTRATOR.
+Except as otherwise required herein, the Plan shall be administered by the Board. - (i) No person shall have any discretion to select which Outside Directors shall be granted Options or to determine the number of Shares to be covered by Options granted to Outside Directors. - (ii) Each Outside Director shall be automatically granted an Option to purchase 50,000 Shares (the "First Option") on the date on which such person first becomes an Outside Director, whether through election by the shareholders of the Company or appointment by the Board of Directors to fill a vacancy. - (iii) Each Outside Director shall be automatically granted an Option to purchase 30,000 Shares (a "Subsequent Option") on the date of each Annual Meeting of the Company's Shareholders (which Subsequent Option shall be decreased to 20,000 Shares commencing with the grants made on the date of the Company's 2000 Annual Meeting) immediately following which such Outside Director is serving on the Board, with the first such grant being made at the 1997 Annual Meeting, provided that, on such date, he or she shall have served on the Board for at least six (6) months prior to the date of such Annual Meeting. - (iv) Notwithstanding the provisions of subsections (ii) and (iii) hereof, in the event that a grant would cause the number of Shares subject to outstanding Options plus the number of Shares previously purchased upon exercise of Options to exceed the Pool, then each such automatic grant shall be for that number of Shares determined by dividing the total number of Shares remaining available for grant by the number of Outside Directors receiving an Option on such date on the automatic grant date.
 Any further grants shall then be deferred until such time, if any, as additional Shares become available for grant under the Plan through action of the shareholders to increase the number of Shares which may be issued under the Plan or through cancellation or expiration of Options previously granted hereunder.